apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 * Your project must be using Apostrophe 4.x.
 * You'll need to `npm update` your project to the latest version of `apostrophe`.
-* You'll need to set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret value of your choosing when running Apostrphe.
+* You'll need to set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret value of your choosing when running Apostrophe.
 * Make sure you set that **same value** when running your Astro project.
 * To avoid developer confusion, we recommend changing any page templates in your Apostrophe project to provide a link to your Astro frontend site and remove all other output.
 Everyone, editors included, should go straight to Astro.

 ## Starting up your combined project